djfurman/dotfiles/readme.md

 # Disclaimer

-Final installation script issues are down to when resets happen with the shell, seems like those reboots may require multiple scripts.
+Final installation script issues are down to when resets happen with the shell.
+It seems like those reboots may require multiple scripts.
 Otherwise, everything works as designed!

 # Daniel's Dotfiles